-When Things Go Wrong On Social Media - Something For Schools To Consider
+School Marketing - When Things Go Wrong On Social Media

-Before jumping headfirst into a social media program, you must be sure to consider the pitfalls of social media usage and where things can and often do, go wrong.
+Before a school jumps headfirst into any social media program, they must be sure to consider the pitfalls of social media usage and where things can, and often do, go wrong.

-Common sense can undoubtedly go a long way in helping people stay out of trouble, but training should be provided to teachers and other staff about responsible social media usage.
-This does not just include what constitutes right from wrong – but general digital upskilling and the development of new techniques to better interact online, engage with families, and take advantage of content creation opportunities.
+While common sense can undoubtedly go a long way in helping people stay out of trouble online, training should be provided to teachers and other staff about responsible social media usage.
+This should not just include what is acceptable and unacceptable – but general digital upskilling and the development of new techniques to better interact online, engage with families, and take advantage opportunities on social media.

-Let’s consider a teacher who is a family friend of a student and befriended the student on Facebook years before gaining employment at the school.
+A school social media policy should be created.
+Leadership must determine and clearly establish where the boundaries lie with social media with staff and students.
+Sometimes these boundaries may not be as straightforward as it seems.
+Let us consider a teacher who is a family friend of a student and befriended the student on Facebook years before gaining employment at the school.
 Is this acceptable?
 Should they have to terminate the social media ‘friendship’?
-Or be told not to communicate with them online in a public manner?
+Should they be told not to communicate with them online publicly?

 An active social media presence can bring about many unpredictable challenges, and the handling of situations like these will be up to the discretion of the school itself.
-But it is essential to prepare accordingly for situations like these.
-Failing to plan can leave the school vulnerable and can result in inappropriate and unthought out responses, which could lead to a public relations nightmare.
+But it is essential to prepare accordingly for different scenarios.
+Failing to plan can leave the school vulnerable and can result in inappropriate handling of the situation, which could lead to a public relations nightmare.